2022 Pennsylvania elections: Pennsylvania State Senate

-Twenty-five of 50 seats (even-numbered districts) in the Pennsylvania Senate are up for election in Pennsylvania's general election.
+25 of 50 seats (even-numbered districts) in the Pennsylvania Senate were up for election in Pennsylvania's general election.

 Pennsylvania House of Representatives

-All 203 seats in the Pennsylvania House of Representatives are up for election in the general election.
+All 203 seats in the Pennsylvania House of Representatives were up for election in the general election.

-Municipal Elections
+Municipal elections

-Five Philadelphia City Council seats will be up for election in Pennsylvania's general election due to resignations from the incumbents to run for Mayor.
+Five Philadelphia City Council seats were up for election in Pennsylvania's general election due to resignations from the incumbents to run for mayor.

 Pennsylvania ballot measures

 No statewide ballot measures were on the ballot in 2022.